oscar-system/Singular.jl/docs/src/ideal.md

 the data for which is given by the polynomial ring their generators belong to.

-The types of ideals and associated parent objects are given in the following table according to the library provding them.
+The types of ideals and associated parent objects are given in the following table according to the library providing them.

  Library        | Element type  | Parent type
 ----------------|---------------|-----------------------